xmarduel/pycut/README.md

 Note: the project has advanced nicely during the last holidays (24.12.2022), but there are certainly many many bugs.

+Disclamer: This software is used at the user's own risk.
+No responsibility is accepted by its creator.

 USAGE: start the program from the installation folder

 > python pycut.py